Jayjax111/Fitnessx-appointment-app/README.md

 # Fitnessx-appointment-app

+First of all this was done in ANGULAR

 An app I created which catered for meal plan, location and fitness appointment.

 1.First off, you require Visual studio code with these updates to run this app: